mhubii/inpainting/README.md

 </figure>
 <br><br>

-When the inpainting is applied on overlaying snippets of the radon transform, the resulting images do neither capture global structures nor local structures, as can be seen in figure 5.
+When the inpainting is applied on overlaying snippets of the radon transform, the resulting images do neither capture global structures nor local structures quite well, as can be seen in figure 5.
 The quality of the inpainting does not change at higher number of projections or equally more dose.

 <br>
 <figure>
   <p align="center"><img src="img/original.png" width="20%" height="20%" hspace="40"><img src="img/optimal.png"      width="20%" height="20%" hspace="40"></p>
-  <figcaption>Fig. 2: (Left) Radon transform of randomly simulated ellipses.
+  <figcaption>Fig. 5: (Left) Radon transform of randomly simulated ellipses.
 (Right) Inpainted radon transform with 88% less dose of randomly simulated ellipses. </figcaption>
 </figure>
 <br><br>